Why Is Advertising Pesto Banned In London?

 Rather amusingly, when the ban came into effect in February 2019, TfL managed to ban itself by having to remove a wedding cake from one of its ticket machine advertisements.
 It also broke its own rules by displaying a NICE biscuit on a poster promoting its new app.
 It is said to have cost £4800 for the design agency to remove it.
 (You couldn't make this stuff up.)

-In an even more bizarre turn of events, TfL had to redesign some of its posters that were created to introduce tourists to different parts of the capital.
+In an even more bizarre turn of events, TfL had to redesign some of its posters, which were created to introduce tourists to different parts of the capital.
 Why?
 Because they contained cartoon images of, among other shocking things, a couple enjoying strawberries and cream at Wimbledon.

 What if a cancer charity wants to use an image of a Victoria sponge to promote their coffee and cake fundraising events?
 Uh-uh, forget it.

 Few people disagree that, as a general population, our collective diets could and should be significantly improved.
-Levels of obesity and diabetes continue to rise, and fat, salt, and sugar are undoubtedly major contributors.
+Levels of obesity and diabetes continue to rise, and fat, salt, and sugar are undoubtedly significant contributors.
 But does that warrant a nanny state response?
-In our article about the amount of salt in pesto, we talk about the absurdity of an obese Boris Johnson deciding on his ICU bed that he was too fat and that therefore the nation needed to lose weight.
+In our article about the amount of salt in pesto, we talk about the absurdity of an obese Boris Johnson deciding on his ICU bed that he was too fat and that, therefore, the nation needed to lose weight.

-There's a more sinister side to HFSS too, and that's that the wealthy implementers have no idea what it's like to have an empty fridge, a hungry child, and several days until the next paycheck.
-Rishi Sunak doesn't know how to pay for petrol, let alone know the price of a pint of milk.
+There's a more sinister side to HFSS, too.
+The wealthy implementers have no idea what it's like to have an empty fridge, a hungry child, and several days until the next paycheck.
+Rishi Sunak doesn't know how to pay for petrol, let alone the price of a pint of milk.

 What are the poorest members of society supposed to do?
 Buy a free-range, organic, farm-fresh £15 chicken from their nearest deli or a 70p tin of Kingsfood hot dogs* from ASDA made from mechanically recovered chicken (don't ask) and containing E451, E452, E412 and E250?
 Even more insidious is that many voices, including warmonger Tony Blair of all people, want to tax unhealthy food and drinks because they think that's a clever way to make poor (read: ignorant) people make healthier choices.